-Racial/Ethnic Minority Graduate Scholarship
+Racial/Ethnic Minority Graduate Fellowship

 - To identify and support developing minority scholars who exemplify and give fresh voice to the SSSP history and commitment to scholar activism

 - To give renewed energy and wider lenses to diversity in scholarship